thibault-wch/A-Unified-3D-Cross-Modality-Synthesis-Codebase/README.md

 * April, 2024: Initial commit.
 * May, 2024: update data preprocessing codes for 3D MRI and PET brain images.
 * May, 2024: update basic 3D evaluation methods.
+* Nov, 2024: update all evaluation and preprocessing codes.